 Because she and I had became inseparable, I wanted her to come live with us.
 I crooned to her gently as I chopped through her gnarly roots, knowing it was for her good.
 I’m sure I felt worse about it than she did!

 Re-potted and happily settled in the sunny south windows near the kitchen, Rosemary stoically watched, as one by one, all her garden friends succumbed to the frost and cold.
 Not even a tear was shed when I cut fresh sprigs for drying and recipes.
 She always gave back that wonderful life-giving woodsy-piney fragrance, strong and invigorating.

 Rosemary is always indispensable in the kitchen.
-It is one of the few herbs that can withstand high temperatures without losing too much flavor.
+It is one of the few herbs that can withstand higher temperatures of cooking without losing too much flavor.
 Rosemary’s distinctive aroma is hard to describe, though noteded food scientist Harold McGee breaks it down as a combination of “florals, pine, wood, eucalyptus, and clove” (“enticing” also works).

 Because the people who live in our home like this girl so much, I thought we would share one of our favorite recipes with you.

 - 3 pounds of new (red skin) or regular potatoes (or substitute 1/2 with sweet potatoes)